-Having solid tools like Microsoft Outlook, Outlook for Mac, Google Apps, Lotus Notes, some of the better Collaboration platforms, iPads, iPhones, BlackBerry, Mindjet Mindmanager, Microsoft Project and others, is a start.
+Having solid tools like Microsoft Outlook, Google Apps, IBM Notes, and some of the better Collaboration platforms, is a start.

-Applying proven productivity principles and Best Practice workload management skills through Best Practice usage of these tools is another thing.
+Applying proven productivity principles and Best Practice workload management skills through Best Practice usage of these tools leverages this further.

-Supporting your efforts in building the motivation and momentum to sustain behaviour change on an individual and team level is something else and is where we make a significant difference.
+Getting support your efforts in building the motivation and momentum helps to sustain and embed behaviour change, which is where my clients tell me we make a significant difference.